mbenford/ngSocketIO/README.md

 ## Installing

-Simply download the `ng-socket-io.js` file and add it to your web application.
+Simply download either `ng-socket-io` or `ng-socket-io.min.js` from the build folder and add it to your web application.
 Just make sure it's included after the AngularJS script.

 ## Usage